Room Condition and Work Orders

 Estimated Facilities Repair Costs

 The amount of the charge may vary in cost depending on the incident and the severity and costs of repairs or cleaning.
-Please review the list of estimated costs for 2017-2018.
+Please review the list of estimated damage costs.

 Repair and replacement of items resulting from normal use will not be included in damage assessments.
 “Normal use” or “wear and tear” items include: chipped veneer on furniture, small hole in window screens, scuff marks or pinholes on wall surfaces, small tears, small stains or soil marks on carpet.
 These items are the result of “normal usage” and will be addressed through repair and replacement schedules conducted by Facilities.

-Community Damage Billing: Office of Community Engagement staff, with the help of Facilities and the University Police Department will attempt to identify those responsible for the damage.
+Community Damage Billing: Residential and Student Life staff, with the help of Facilities and the University Police Department will attempt to identify those responsible for the damage.
 Support from the community is often needed during this.
 If no individual person or group is held responsible, community damage cannot be appealed.
 Please contact your Residence Coordinator if you have any pertinent information.

 Individual Damage Billing: During the semester in progress, the individual damage billing appeals process for that semester is ongoing.
 To appeal these damage charges, you must submit a written appeal through email to email@example.com.
 For charges assessed after the close of the spring semester, there is an appeal submission deadline that will be emailed to your Purchase College student account along with your Damage Billing Invoice.
-All appeals will be accepted for the prior semester until the posted deadline through the requested google form.
+All appeals will be accepted for the prior semester until the posted deadline.

 Damage Billing Charges

-Damage billing prices include labor, fringe and overhead costs.
-While the list of charges provides the baseline for most damages typically occurring, Office of Community Engagement and Facilities staff have the authority to edit costs, based on discretion.
-Please review the list of estimated costs for 2017-2018.
+Damage billing prices include labor, fringe. and overhead costs.
+While the list of charges provides the baseline for most damages typically occurring, Residential and Student Life and Facilities staff have the authority to edit costs, based on discretion.